Asheville Art Museum: History

 Incorporated in 1948, the museum's original home was a three-room building on Charlotte Street, once the land sales office of E.W.
 Grove, developer of the Grove Park Inn.
 By 1950, the museum began acquiring a permanent collection.
-Quickly, the collection outgrew its home, and the museum moved to donated space on the 15th floor of the Northwestern Bank Building, now the BB&T Building.
+Quickly, the collection outgrew its home, and the museum moved to donated space on the 15th floor of the Northwestern Bank Building, now the Arras Building.
 Forced to move out of the donated bank building space, the museum purchased property at 152 Pearson Drive (the Gay Green House) in the Montford Area Historic District of Asheville, and exhibitions became more regional in scope.
 Programming and attendance expanded, but the aging 40-year-old building presented problems.

 When plans for the Asheville Civic Center were announced in 1972, the museum board accepted an invitation to be one of the three cultural agencies in the center.
 In 1976, the museum opened a 9000 sqft facility in the Civic Center.
 In 1984, the Asheville Art Museum became one of few of its size to be accredited by the American Alliance of Museums.